CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

    kubectl get pods -n azure-arc
    ```

-1. From the output of the above command, copy the pod name of the SQL MI instance from the output which will be in following format sqlinstancename-0.
+1. From the output of the above command, copy the pod name of the SQL MI instance from the output which will be in the following format sqlinstancename-0.
 If you followed the same naming convention as in the instructions, the pod name will be **arcsql-direct-0**.

    > **Note**: Please copy the Pod Name for the next step.